-University of Lynchburg expects that every member of the campus community share in its historic commitment to academic honesty, personal integrity, and behavioral maturity.
-As an educational institution, the College is concerned with both the formal, in-class education of its students and their growth into mature men and women who conduct themselves as responsible citizens.
+The University of Lynchburg expects that every member of the campus community share in its historic commitment to academic honesty, personal integrity, and behavioral maturity.
+As an educational institution, the University is concerned with both the formal, in-class education of its students and their growth into mature men and women who conduct themselves as responsible citizens.

-The uniqueness of the academic community requires particular sensitivity to both the individual rights of students and the rights of the College community.
-Rules and regulations are imperative as a basis for the orderly conduct of College activities and for maintaining an environment conducive to study, recreation, and personal growth.
+The uniqueness of the academic community requires particular sensitivity to both the individual rights of students and the rights of the University community.
+Rules and regulations are imperative as a basis for the orderly conduct of University activities and for maintaining an environment conducive to study, recreation, and personal growth.
 Regulations are intended to create sound living and learning conditions for all members of the campus community.

-The College’s standards of student conduct address three major areas of integrity.
+The University’s standards of student conduct address three major areas of integrity.
 The Honor Code includes both academic integrity and personal integrity.
-The Student Conduct Code addresses respect for the rights of both the College and the people within the community.
+The Student Conduct Code addresses respect for the rights of both the University and the people within the community.
 These standards of conduct are intended to encourage honesty in academic achievement as well as personal growth and development.
 The College is committed to an academic environment consistent with these standards, promulgating the following desired values and attitudes:

 - Personal integrity rooted in respect for truth and love of learning;